gloveboxes/iot-central-mxchip-hol/README.md

 # Azure IoT Central and MXChip Hands-on Lab

-This lab is agregated from "[Connect an MXChip IoT DevKit device to your Azure IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/howto-connect-devkit)"
+This hands-on lab is built from the "[Connect an MXChip IoT DevKit device to your Azure IoT Central application](https://docs.microsoft.com/en-us/azure/iot-central/howto-connect-devkit)" guide.

 ## Before you begin